Denver Police Encryption: When the Mile High City Went Dark

 Denver's local stations, KUSA 9News, KCNC CBS4, KDVR Fox31 among them, built their breaking news operations on scanner monitoring.
 Reporters dispatched within minutes of an incident.
 Photographers positioned themselves based on what they heard.
 Newsrooms could check police accounts against what was actually on the radio.

-Before 2022, crime patterns across the city were visible to anyone listening.
+Before 2019, crime patterns across the city were visible to anyone listening.
 An independent record of police communications existed outside of what the department chose to announce.
-Since encryption, Denver news outlets depend entirely on what police choose to release.
+Since encryption, Denver news outlets depend far more heavily on what police choose to release.
 Significant incidents can go unreported for hours.

 |---|---|---|---|